-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2017, and have not been applied in preparing these consolidated financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 July 2018, and have not been applied in preparing these consolidated financial statements.
 Those which may be relevant to the Group are set out below.
 The Group does not plan to adopt these standards early.

 AASB 9 includes revised guidance on the classification and measurement of financial instruments, a new expected credit loss model for calculating impairment on financial assets and new general hedge accounting requirements.
 It also carries forward the guidance on recognition and derecognition of financial instruments from AASB 139.
 AASB 9 is effective for annual reporting periods beginning on after 1 January 2018, with early adoption permitted.
-An assessment of the new standard is ongoing, with a potential change expected in the provision for calculation of impaired loans.
+The Group is in the process of assessing the potential impact on its consolidated financial statements resulting from the application of AASB 9 and preparing a credit loss model.
+This new model will calculate the impact on its financial statements resulting from the application of AASB 9.

-AASB 15 requires mandatory application by the Group for the financial year ended 30 June 2019, however is available for early adoption.
+AASB 15 requires mandatory application by the Group for the financial year ended 30 June 2018, however is available for early adoption.
 On initial application, AASB 15 permits either full retrospective or a modified retrospective application approach.
 The Group is currently assessing the potential impact on its consolidated financial statements resulting from the application of AASB 15 however it is not expected to have a material impact on the Group.

 AASB 16 removes the lease classification test for lessees and requires all leases (including those classified as operating leases) to be brought onto the balance sheet.
 There is new guidance on when an arrangement would meet the definition of a lease.
-AASB 16 is effective for annual reporting periods beginning on or after 1 January 2019, with early adoption permitted where AASB 15 Revenue from contracts with customers is adopted at the same time.
-The Group is currently assessing the potential impact on its consolidated financial statements resulting from the application of AASB 16 however it is not expected to have a material impact on the Group.
+AASB 16 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted where AASB 15 Revenue from contracts with customers is adopted at the same time.
+The Group is beginning to assess the potential impact on its consolidated financial statements resulting from the application of AASB 16.